FabricMC/fabric-docs/develop/dynamic-registry.md

 ### Registering the Registry {#registering-the-registry}

-Each registry is registered with a key that uniquely identifies it, so let's declare a key in a Registries class:
+Each registry is registered with a key that uniquely identifies it, so let's create that key and a class to hold it.
+We'll call this class `ExampleModRegistries`:

 ::: tip